unitycatalog/unitycatalog/README.md

   as well as provide a convenient way to explore the content of any UC server implementation.

 ### Prerequisites
-You have to ensure that you local environment has the following:
+You have to ensure that your local environment has the following:
 - Clone this repository.
 - Ensure the `JAVA_HOME` environment variable your terminal is configured to point to JDK11+.
 - Compile the project using `build/sbt package`